 Ted liked the play areas, having space to ride his bike and spying the dinosaurs over the fence (from the top of the climbing frame you could see the Diplodocus).
 Ted did not like actually riding his bike, going to bed when he was asked to and leaving.

-May liked moving around ornaments, throwing herself of the veranda and the sand pit.
-May did not like sleep but that’s not the fault of Gulliver’s, she just doesn’t sleep at the moment.
+May liked moving around ornaments, throwing herself off the veranda and the sandpit.
+May did not like sleep, but that’s not the fault of Gulliver’s, she just doesn’t sleep at the moment.

 Cost of Accommodation at Gulliver’s Resort

-When David proposed the trip he did initially suggest we set ourselves the challenge of keeping the cost under £100.
-It was tempting, full trip for a family of four including 1 night accommodation and entertainment would make a good blog post and save us a few pennies.
+When David proposed the trip, he did initially suggest we set ourselves the challenge of keeping the cost under £100.
+It was tempting, a full mini-break for a family of four, including 1-night accommodation and entertainment would make a good blog post and save us a few pennies.
 When we thought it through we realised that after accommodation and theme park entry we would have £10 left for food.
-We could probably achieve that with optimum frugality or we could spend that on car snacks.
+We could probably achieve that with optimum frugality, or we could spend that on car snacks.

 We booked a Dino Den in the Lost World Lodgings section of the resort for £59 on a Wednesday night.
 The Cabin we ended up with would have cost over £200 for the night.
 There are two theme park options at the Milton Keynes site.
-We knew we would only have time for one so we opted for the Dinosaur and Farm Park over the main Gulliver’s Land Theme Park.
-Tickets were £9.95 each for us and Ted.
+We knew we would only have time for one, so we opted for the Dinosaur and Farm Park over the main Gulliver’s Land Theme Park.
+Tickets were £9.95 each for Ted and us.
 May was free.

 We saved some money by cooking for ourselves instead of locating a takeaway.
 I also bought stuff to make sandwiches for the kids for the following day.
 All the overspend went on luxuries (aka necessities, depending on how you look at it).
-We had a bottle of Prosecco on our veranda and we bought car snacks for ourselves as well as the necessary ones for the kids.
-It was also really important we had an ice-cream once the sun came out (money was saved by having it while May having a nap).
+We had a bottle of Prosecco on our veranda, and we bought car snacks for ourselves as well as the important ones for the kids.
+It was also essential we had an ice-cream once the sun came out (money was saved by having it while May was having a nap).

 Do you have any recommendations for interesting accommodation for kids?